peterdemin/peterdemin.github.io/source/12_articles/82-build-on-push.md

 The hack is to run a Debian VM on my home server with a git repo and post-receive hook that builds a static website.
 The built artifact is then committed to another repo, which is pushed to a Cloud VPS.
-I could've simplified the setup by building the website directly on the VPS, the problem is that it's so tiny, I doubt it can handle the build process.
+I could've simplified the setup by building the website directly on the VPS, the problem is that the VPS is so tiny, I doubt it can handle the build process.

 The website build process got pretty involved over the years since I'm hoarding all my petty experiments for no good reason.
 The builder needs Python, graphviz, NodeJS, and customary imperial tonne of npm packages.